alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Fees

 Fees are charged annually using a banding system based on the number of notifications you submit.
-Customers are provided with an early estimate in the financial year, followed by an invoice once all the information for the year is available.
+MHRA provide an an early estimate in the financial year, followed by an invoice for the whole year.

 [Question for SME: How are customer's provided with the estimate?]